frustratedProton/reading-list-extension/README.md

 The Reading List Browser Extension is a simple tool for managing URLs of web pages you want to revisit.
 With this extension, you can easily add the current tab's URL to a reading list by clicking a button.
 The extension displays a list of saved URLs in the popup, allowing you to view or open them later.

+> This extension might break after manifest v3, i dont 't plan on making it compatible with it.
+Might do that some time in the future.

 ## Features

 - **Add Current Tab URL:** Click the "Add" button to save the URL and title of the current tab.